Skip to content

 4. Run the trailer kiosk with PINs for crews planted at one site, phone clock-in for the people who move.

-5. Fence single-site panel and rough-in jobs per person, and tell the crew plainly it is a deterrent, not surveillance.
+5. Fence single-site panel and rough-in jobs per person, and tell the crew plainly it's a deterrent, not surveillance.

 6. Export once at week's end to your payroll system, with public and private hours already separated for whoever files the certified payroll.

 None of this is exotic.
-It is the ordinary electrical workday, captured cleanly enough that billing, job costing, and public-work records all survive a second look.
+It's the ordinary electrical workday, captured cleanly enough that billing, job costing, and public-work records all survive a second look.
 The shops that struggle are the ones reconstructing the week after the fact.
 The method is to stop reconstructing and start capturing.

 Clox for electricians